karer/node-wax-expresstrade/README.md

 ## Powerful!

 :arrows_counterclockwise: We base on official implementation - it means, that interfaces, methods and responses are identically named as in [documentation](https://github.com/OPSkins/trade-opskins-api).
-E.g. [IUser/GetInventory](https://github.com/OPSkins/trade-opskins-api/blob/master/IUser/GetInventory.md) reffers to `API.IUser.GetInventory()` method.
+E.g. [IUser/GetInventory](https://github.com/OPSkins/trade-opskins-api/blob/master/IUser/GetInventory.md) refers to `API.IUser.GetInventory()` method.

 :rocket: The entire module is async/await friendly - so you do not need to worry about promisifying or callback hell.

-:sparkles: All trade-offers updates are emitted as event, which makes catching changes unbeliveable easy!
+:sparkles: All trade-offers updates are emitted as event, which makes catching changes unbelievably easy!
 E.g. `API.on('OfferChanged', offer => console.log(offer))`

 :fire: Two-Factor authentication?
 Naah! wax-expresstrade handles all this stuff with no additional configuration, just pass twoFactorSecret and... that's all!